catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

   $ curl -i -X PUT -H "X-Auth-Token: $token" $storageURL/archive

-After you have create an archive container, you can create a regular container to store your objects in.
+Now that you have an archive, you can create another container to store your objects in.
 This is where you are able to choose which header type to use for your container.

 * If you use the *X-History-Location* header, then object DELETE requests will copy the current version to the archive container and remove the original